Jean-Pierre Luminet: Scientific career

-In 1978, Luminet created the first "image" of a black hole with an accretion disk, using nothing but an early computer, math, and India ink.
+In 1978, Luminet created the first "image" of a black hole with an accretion disk, using an early computer, math, and India ink.
 He predicted that it could apply to the supermassive black hole in the core of the elliptical galaxy M87.
 In April 2019, the Event Horizon Telescope Consortium confirmed Luminet's predictions by providing the first telescopic image of the shadow of the M87* black hole and its accretion disk.

-In 1982, along with physicist Brandon Carter, Luminet invented the concept of a Tidal disruption event (TDE), the destruction of a star passing in the vicinity of a supermassive black hole.
+In 1982, along with physicist Brandon Carter, Luminet invented the concept of a tidal disruption event (TDE), the destruction of a star passing in the vicinity of a supermassive black hole.
 They showed that this phenomenon could result in the violent destruction of the star causing a "stellar pancake" and nuclear reactions in the core of the star in the stage of its maximum compression.
 With other collaborators, Luminet predicted specific observational signatures and introduced the concept of "tidal supernovae".
 The theory of TDE was confirmed by observing eruptions resulting from the accretion of stellar debris.
 It explains the superluminous supernova SN 2015L, the tidal explosion of a white dwarf before being absorbed beneath a massive black hole.

-In 1995, with his colleague Marc Lachièze-Rey, Luminet coined the term "Cosmic Topology" for describing the shape of space, proposing a variety of universe models compatible with the standard Friedmann-Lemaître models of relativistic cosmology.
+In 1995, with his colleague Marc Lachièze-Rey, Luminet coined the term "cosmic topology" for describing the shape of space, proposing a variety of universe models compatible with the standard Friedmann-Lemaître models of relativistic cosmology.

 In 2003, large scale anomalies in the anisotropies of the cosmic microwave background observed by the Wilkinson Microwave Anisotropy Probe led to Luminet suggesting that the shape of the universe is a finite dodecahedron, attached to itself by paired opposite faces, forming a Poincaré homology sphere.
 During the following years, astronomers searched for more evidence to support this hypothesis but found none.

 Jean-Pierre Luminet is a specialist in the history of cosmology and in particular the emergence of the concept of the Big Bang.
-He emphasizes in several books and articles the leading role played by the Belgian priest and cosmologist Georges Lemaître.
+In several books and articles, he emphasizes the leading role played by the Belgian priest and cosmologist Georges Lemaître.
 In 2018, the International Astronomical Union (IAU) recommended that Hubble's law be known as the Hubble-Lemaître law.

-Luminet published a critical analysis of the Holographic principle and the AdS/CFT correspondence while working on Quantum gravity.
+Luminet published a critical analysis of the holographic principle and the AdS/CFT correspondence while working on quantum gravity.